puppetlabs-toy-chest/puppetlabs-aws/README.md

 puppet module install puppetlabs-aws
 ~~~

-### A note on regions
+#### A note on regions

-By default the module will look through all regions in AWS when
+By default the module looks through all regions in AWS when
 determining if something is available.
 This can be a little slow.
 If you
 know what you're doing you can speed things up by targeting a single
 region using an environment variable.